At Rosehill School, Humanities incorporates both History and Geography.

-The study of History provides opportunities for the pupils to experience and, where appropriate, to develop some understanding of events and people of different times and places.
-It enriches the curriculum by offering the pupils to be actively involved in exploring the world around them.
+At Rosehill School the study of History provides opportunities for the pupils to experience and, where appropriate, to develop some understanding of events and people of different times and places.
+History enriches the curriculum by offering our pupils to be actively involved in exploring the world around them.
 This is achieved through exploring and handling artefacts, visiting places (locally and further afield), stories, books, photos and through practical craft like activities linked to particular topics.

-The study of Geography allows the pupils to explore, experience and develop an understanding of such areas as their local environment, e.g. their school, local shops, the weather, jobs, water, maps, directions and exploring the differences between the country and the town.
+At Rosehill School the study of Geography allows our pupils to explore, experience and develop an understanding of such areas as their local environment, e.g. their school, local shops, the weather, jobs, water, maps, directions and exploring the differences between the country and the town.
 In the Upper School it is hoped that in the future pupils will be involved in activities to help them develop greater independence.

 Foundation Stage, Key Stage 1 & Key Stage 2